Published: Jul 18, 2016Time to read: 5mins Category: Recruitment

 The same holds true for the recruiting market.
 There are employer’s markets and candidate markets, depending upon several factors.
 Right now, America is in the middle of a candidate’s market.
 There are far more organizations with open positions than there are qualified candidates to fill them.

-This means that candidates are more than ever in the driver’s seat in these relationships.
-With a bevy of options for them to choose from, an organization must work harder than ever to differentiate themselves and gain a candidate’s interest in trust.
-The candidate experience provided throughout the recruiting process must be unparalleled.
+This means that candidates are, more than ever, in the driver’s seat in these relationships.
+With a bevy of options for them to choose from, an organization must work harder than ever to differentiate themselves and gain a candidate’s interest and trust.
+In short, if you want to hire better talent, the candidate experience provided throughout the recruiting process must be unparalleled.

 1. Make Candidate Discovery Easier